mattdailis/pymerlin/docs-src/architecture.md

 ### But what about Aerie idioms?
 For now, stick to pythonic style - cross that bridge when uploading pymerlin can build Aerie-compatible jars

+## Emphasize debuggability
+On one hand, we need to do our best not to show users Java stack traces - or at least show them when they're useful and not overwhelming.
+On the other hand, we must not _obscure_ useful debugging information.
+This is a delicate balance to strike.